-We’ve visited the Galapagos Islands three times including week-long cruises on four different boats, time spent exploring the towns and sites on inhabited islands, and a week spent SCUBA diving in the far north of the Galapagos.
-Ultimately, we spent nearly six weeks in this wildlife-filled archipelago.
+We’ve visited the Galapagos Islands three times including week-long cruises on four different boats, time spent exploring the towns and sites on inhabited islands, and a week spent SCUBA diving in the far north.
+Ultimately, we spent nearly six weeks in this wildlife-filled archipelago which was designated a UNESCO World Heritage site in 1978.
 That’s more time than Charles Darwin!
 Use our Santa Cruz Island Travel Guide to discover things to do, the best hotels, and more to make the most of your trip to the Galapagos.

 Santa Cruz Island Travel Guide

 Santa Cruz Island is the main tourism hub in the Galapagos Islands and the second-largest island in the archipelago.
 Santa Cruz Island is also home to Puerto Ayora which is the largest population center in the Galapagos with about 12,000 residents.

 The oval-shaped island includes a bustling port and coastal beaches, an area of Sonoran-esque grizzled scrub, stoic cactus, and shades of tan and grey in the mid-elevations, then a highlands area with volcanic craters and lusher vegetation thanks to mountain mist.
 Travelers to the Galapagos Islands land at one of the two airports in the Galapagos: San Cristóbal Airport on San Cristóbal Island or Seymour Airport on Baltra Island which is separated from Santa Cruz Island by the narrow Itabaca Channel.